-Courses from a graduate minor can be substituted for courses on the list of approved electives.
+\ Courses from a graduate minor can be substituted for courses on the list of approved electives.
+Also, students with interest for research can substitute courses from the LeBow doctoral program in Operations & Business Analytics.
 Other substitutions must be approved by academic advisor and department.